ansible-community/meetup/meetup_toolkit.md

 ### Hosting a meetup

-Want to host a meeting at your organization?
+Want to host a meetup at your organization?
 Then please reach out
- - by commenting on the meetup page of the local meetup
+ - by commenting on a meetup page of a local meetup
  - via social media
  - send us an [email](meetup@ansible.com)